 As the leader for the Oslofjord Culinary Heritage network (Regional matkultur Oslofjord), we contribute by introducing restaurants to local food producers, this creates a larger turnover of local food and a more excitement in selections available to the customer.

 Since Norges Vel introduced Community Supported Agriculture (CSA) to Norway in 1996, there has been a continuous interest from people who want to produce and harvest their own food ever since.
 CSA is a long term cooperation between the consumer and the farmer where responsibility, risk, and harvest are shared in one year deals at a time. Øverland CSA in Akershus, which was the first in Norway, is still the largest and has long waiting lists of people eager to participate.

 Adventure tourism - The good story

 Tourism is one of the world's fastest growing industries, it provides employment and local development.
 The demand for nature based experiences and activities of a regional taste is increasing.
-Tourists focused on adventures tend to stay in one place for longer and use more money than typical tourists.
+Tourists focused on adventures tend to stay in one place for longer and use more money than other tourists.
 Norges Vel is working with comprehensive projects that combine nature, food, and experience into one product.